 In 2005, 4moms was started by Henry Thorne a roboticist, and businessman Rob Daley.
 After considering a variety of industries, the two decided on juvenile products as a prime opportunity.
-Established under Thorley Industries, the 4 moms name reflects the first focus group that offered insight while creating their infant tub, the company's first product.
-4moms is a fast growing company with multiple product options for babies and infants.
+Established under Thorley Industries, the 4moms name reflects the first focus group that offered insight while creating their infant tub, the company's first product.
+4moms is a fast-growing company with multiple product options for babies and infants.

 Ease of Use

 The larger footprint and lower mattress level make this bassinet a poor choice for bedside feedings at night.
-You will have to sit up and likely get out of bed to reach your baby and the larger size means you'll be moving it away from you or scooting to the end of the bed to stand up.
+You will have to sit up and likely get out of bed to reach your baby, and the larger size means you'll be moving it away from you or scooting to the end of the bed to stand up.

-This crib is heavy with a weight of 28.9 lbs.
+This crib is hefty, with a weight of 28.9 lbs.
 It measures 29"H x 45.8"L x 32.6"W when open making it one of the widest options.
 The width makes it difficult to get through some interior doorways, and the weight and lack of wheels make it hard to move from room to room.
 It is a travel crib, however, so folding it into the carry bag for a trip is easy.